12 Fun Cleaning Motivation Tricks to Make Your House Look Amazing

 12. Take before and after pictures

-Most importantly, don’t call yourself lazy, or a slob!
-A trashed house happens to all of us from time to time.
+Most importantly, give yourself grace.
+Don’t call yourself lazy, or a slob.
+A trashed house happens to all of us from time to time!

 Just focus on how good it will feel to accomplish it, dive in, and see just how fast you can get your home tidy.

-While you may never actually enjoy cleaning, I promise that you will enjoy living in a clean house!
+While you may never actually enjoy doing housework and cleaning, I promise that you will enjoy living in a clean house!

 For more ways to get motived to clean and declutter, please check out: